Rush/node-screener/README.md

 node-screener
 =============

 Screen and whitelists javascript objects with optional and flexible validation/processing of fields.
 Useful for filtering documents fetched by Mongoose in Node.JS and for any REST API.
 It can whitelist objects with complex multi-level structure.
+Could be used for form data validation.

 Short examples
 =============